-Similar to argument processing under TSO, the Systems/C runtime looks for commas to separate arguments.
+Similar to argument processing under TSO, the Systems/C runtime looks for the argument delimitor character to separate arguments.
 Unlike UNIX or POSIX systems, BATCH mainframe programs typically use commas as a parameter delimiter.
-To better integrate into existing environments, Systems/C adopts the same approach.
+The default argument delimitor character is a comma, but can be overriden by defining the char argvc variable.
+If the char argvc is defined to be a space, then multiple spaces are skipped.
+To better integrate into existing environments, the Systems/C runtime defaults to a comma as the argument delimitor character.

-Each comma in the incoming PARM value is taken as a separator to separate the resulting argv values passed to the main() function.
+Each delimitor character in the incoming PARM value is taken as a separator to separate the resulting argv values passed to the main() function.

-However, just as under TSO, the char argvc variable can indicate a different character to use as the argument separator.
+The char argvc variable can indicate a different character to use as the argument separator.
 If char argvc is set to a space, the runtime environment will skip adjacent spaces, considering them as one.

-Thus, the PARM value 'my, parms' would produce two values passed in the argv array on the invocation of main().
+Thus, if the delimitor character is using the default value of a comma, the PARM value 'my, parms' would produce two values passed in the argv array on the invocation of main().
 The first would be the string "my", the second is the string "parms".

-Similarly, the PARM string 'my space, parms' would produce two argv elements, "my space" and "parms", because spaces are not a parameter delimiter.
+Similarly, if a comma is the delimitor character, the PARM string 'my space, parms' would produce two argv elements, "my space" and "parms", because spaces are not a parameter delimiter.

-If needed, the double-quote character can be used to group together characters, including a comma.
+If needed, the double-quote character can be used to group together characters, including the delimitor charactor.
 Within a double-quoted string, the back-slash character can be used to represent the double quote.
-For example, to produce the argv[] strings "my,parm" and "parm2", the PARM string would be '"my,parm",parm2'.
+For example, to produce the argv[] strings "my,parm" and "parm2", the PARM string would be '"my,parm",parm2', assuming comma is the delimitor character.